mohammadmonjil/Implementation-and-Formal-Correctness-of-a-Floating-Point-Adder/README.md

 3. **Signed BitVector Addition**
    ```
+       SignC, MantissaC = SignedBitVectorAdder(SignA, MantissaA, SignB, MantissaB)
-       If signs are the same → add the mantissas.
+       If signs are the same → add the mantissas and return the sign.
        If signs differ → subtract smaller from larger and keep the sign of the larger.
        If the result is zero → return canonical zero (ExpC = [1][zero-vector]).
    ```

 5. **Normalization**
 ```
-       Ensure the mantissa has a leading 1.
-       Adjust the exponent accordingly.
+       Ensure the mantissa has a leading 1 and adjust the exponent accordingly.
        example: If Mantissa  = 0.00101, exp = 5 (in decimal), this is same as 1.01, exp = 2.
 After normalization step, Mantissa = 01 (leading 1 hidden), exp = 2
 ```
 7. **Pack Result**